shirayukikitsune/xbeat/README.md

 ## Computer Requisites

+  - Windows 7 or higher (tested on 8.1 and 10)
-  - To be able to run, it is required a DirectX 11 compatible graphics adapter, and it is recommended to use the latest available graphics driver, for best results.
+  - A DirectX 11 compatible graphics adapter, and it is recommended to use the latest available graphics driver, for best results.
   - A DirectAudio compatible sound card is also required.
   - A XInput compatible gamepad is recommended, but is not required (you may use a keyboard).